Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Cueve de Chico

-Okay, we weren't really trapped, but in my suspense novelist's mind, we could have been.
+Okay, not really trapped, but in my suspense novelist's mind, we could have been.

 On our last day, we took a hike.
-We descended stone steps, darkness increasing with each one, and found ourselves at the bottom in a cave, staring at a pool of pristine sapphire water.
-Which we swam in.
+We descended stone steps, darkness increasing, and found ourselves at the bottom in a cave, staring at a pool of pristine sapphire water.
+Then we went in.

-It was one of the most profound experiences of my life.
-Silence so complete, beauty so unspoiled, water as clean as water must’ve been when the earth first sprang forth.
-As writers we need to find similarly untouched spaces inside ourselves in order to create the new worlds of our books.
+It was one of the most profound experiences I've ever had.
+The silence so complete, the beauty so unspoiled, the water as clean as water must've been when the earth first sprang forth.
+As writers, our story comes to life on the page in the same way.
+From nothing, we create moments of extraordinary something.

-There Are No Winners and Losers, Although Sometimes We Do Win or Lose
+It's Not that There Are Winners & Losers, It's Just that Sometimes We Win or Lose

 Jenny, Treetops

-Vacay was one of the winning times, and I am so grateful to have had it.
-And I am happy to share another kind of winner—
+Vacay was one of the winning times for me, and I am so grateful to have had it.
+And I am also happy to share another kind of winning—

-Elizabeth V., who entered last issue’s giveaway, will receive a copy of Robert Crawford’s novel, Tatterdemalion.
-Congratulations, Beth!
+Elizabeth V. who entered last issue's giveaway has won a copy of Robert Crawford's first novel, Tatterdemalion.
+You will be contacted via email for delivery arrangements.

 Owl